edward-martyr/shanghainese-tts/README.md

 - `training/`
   - Juptyer notebook for training the model
   - Intended to be uploaded and run in Google Colab environment; not for local use
+  - Uses the `coqui-ai/TTS` repo, which contains an implementation of VITS
 - `writeup/`: the write-up
 - `speech_synthesis/`: contains the speech synthesis model
   - See [`speech_synthesis/README.md`](speech_synthesis/README.md) for more details